 The REIT is subject to various potential conflicts of interest because of the fact that its officers and trustees are engaged in a wide range of business activities.
-In particular, the REIT's executive officers may devote time to their outside business interests, so long as such activities do not materially or adversely interfere with their duties to the REIT In some cases, the REIT's executive officers may have fiduciary obligations associated with these business interests that interfere with their ability to devote time to the REIT's business and affairs and that could adversely affect the REIT's operations.
+In particular, the REIT's executive officers may devote time to their outside business interests, so long as such activities do not materially or adversely interfere with their duties to the REIT.
+In some cases, the REIT's executive officers may have fiduciary obligations associated with these business interests that interfere with their ability to devote time to the REIT's business and affairs and that could adversely affect the REIT's operations.
 These business interests could require significant time and attention of the REIT's executive officers.
-For instance, John F. Driscoll has an indirect ownership interest in the Manager, is a director and officer of the Manager, and is a director and officer of CAB.
-In addition, many of the officers of the REIT are also officers of the Manager.
+For instance, many of the officers of the REIT are also officers of the Manager.
+As well, the officers of the REIT are employed by CAB.
 The Manager will have economic interests that are different from the REIT, which will create conflicts of interest between the REIT and the Manager.
 The Board of Trustees of the REIT will monitor and manage these conflicts of interest.

 In addition, the REIT may also become involved in other transactions which conflict with the interests of its trustees and the officers who may from time to time deal with persons, firms, institutions or corporations with which the REIT may be dealing, or which may be seeking investments similar to those desired by it.
-The interests of these persons could conflict with those of the REIT From time to time, these persons may be competing with the REIT for available investment opportunities.
+The interests of these persons could conflict with those of the REIT.
+From time to time, these persons may be competing with the REIT for available investment opportunities.
 Conflicts of interest, if any, will be subject to the procedures and remedies provided under the Declaration of Trust, which are similar to those set out in the OBCA.